A Festival of Six One-act Plays by Young Canadian Women

 Bittergirl was a darkly hysterical romp through the lives of three women and the men who dumped them; an irrepressibly upbeat comic exploration of abandonment and resilience.
 It introduced three women, A, B, and C whose somewhat generic man, D, sets the piece in motion by announcing to each of them that the relationship was over and he was leaving.
 In response, the women went from shock to grief to anger to relief and finally, to vengeance.

 The Hair Affair

 A new experimental piece about gender identity with a focus on hair removal.
 This play poses the question of why it is socially accepted – even encouraged – that women remove hair from the majority of their bodies, while it is still considered strange for women to shave their heads.
 Moreover, why is the hairless female body considered beautiful?
 Is it really beautiful?
 Why do women wax, shave, pluck, lotion or laser their body hair?

-Clothture is a collaboratively devised work-in-progress exploring the challenge of straddling two cultures, East Indian and Canadian.
-One woman excavates the mine of cultural identity through the lens of three varying perspectives on how clothing carries its own identity and the influence it has on its wearers.
-We invite you to be part of this workshop process with us, not so much to help us find answers, but rather to help better understand our questions.
+Clothture was a collaboratively devised work-in-progress exploring the challenge of straddling two cultures, East Indian and Canadian.
+One woman excavated the mine of cultural identity through the lens of three varying perspectives on how clothing carried its own identity and the influence it had on its wearers.

 The Red Tent (adapted from the novel by Anita Diamant)

-The Red Tent is an unconventional interpretation based on the biblical story of the twelve sons of Jacob, written from the perspective of the only daughter, Dinah.
-As very little information is provided in the Bible about Dinah, this is a fictional tale of the fellowship of women and her coming-of-age within a patriarchal society.
-This piece represents a collaborative experiment in which we hope to make new discoveries about female identity, interaction, and the lesson behind the story of Dinah and her mothers.
+The Red Tent was an unconventional interpretation based on the biblical story of the twelve sons of Jacob, written from the perspective of the only daughter, Dinah.
+As very little information is provided in the Bible about Dinah, this was a fictional tale of the fellowship of women and her coming-of-age within a patriarchal society.
+This piece represented a collaborative experiment in which we made new discoveries about female identity, interaction, and the lesson behind the story of Dinah and her mothers.